-In 2018, 15,900 tonnes of various materials were dismantled from the network and sent for onward processing.
+In 2019, roughly 11,000 tonnes of various materials were dismantled from the network and sent for onward processing.
 Find out more about this.

 As we bury electricity network cables underground, we are dismantling significant quantities of transformers, iron, conductors, cables, mixed waste, impregnated timber poles, glass, porcelain, concrete and copper from our network of overhead lines.